mariatiperez/sortable-post-list/README.md

 ## Todo

-- [ ] Only the first 5 posts should be displayed.
+- [x] Only the first 5 posts should be displayed.
 - [x] Cell titles should be named as `Post id`, where `id` is set by the `id` of a post on [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts), e.g. `Post 1`.
-- [ ] The order of the posts can be changed by clicking the up/down arrows.
+- [x] The order of the posts can be changed by clicking the up/down arrows.
-- [ ] When a user changes the order of the posts, the action should be added to the top of the “List of actions committed” component on the right.
+- [x] When a user changes the order of the posts, the action should be added to the top of the “List of actions committed” component on the right.
   - e.g. When a user moves the `Post 1` below `Post 2`, then an action card saying “Moved `Post 1` from `index 0` to `index 1`” should be added to the top of the list.
-- [ ] Users can can click on the “Time Travel” button on one of the action cards, which rewinds the order of the posts as it was before that action was taken.
+- [x] Users can can click on the “Time travel” button on one of the action cards, which rewinds the order of the posts as it was before that action was taken.
 This action should also remove the clicked action card and the action cards above that.

 ## Recommended IDE Setup